 Comment 5: Hence, I hate to say it after so much work, but the most interesting claim in this paper regards the interaction effect, and I am personally not yet persuaded by the data that it should be interpreted.
 Perhaps were the authors to conduct a large scale preregistered study where they make this interaction prediction and then included these data that would be enough for me.
 I would not even require that real money be used (as such studies can be expensive); I would be content with a similar pattern emerging for something participants view as psychologically valuable.
 But due to my hesitation to interpret such a weak and inconsistent interaction as psychologically meaningful, and this interaction forming the main contribution of the paper, I am afraid I cannot recommend that SPPS accept this version of the manuscript at this time.

 Response: We are sympathetic to the reviewer’s position on this issue and we did run an additional pre-registered experiment.
-Unfortunately, the results were not as conclusive as we would have liked and we did not quite reach our target N for practical reasons (after X weeks it was simply unlikely that we would get many more participants).
+However, the results were not highly conclusive and we did not quite reach our target N for practical reasons (a lower-than-expected response rate to the Omnibus survey that this was connected to, after several weeks).
 In any case, we believe the study adds value to the paper, especially for the interpretation of the more questionable effects (e.g. the interaction).
 In other words, even if the experiment “failed” it still says something about the prospect of finding these effects in an experiment that was designed to satisfy known concerns with the previous studies (e.g., about the image and effectiveness manipulations).

 For clarity, it should also be pointed out that Study 4 also involved a pre-registration that mentioned testing an interaction between the image and efficiency information.
 However, as explained in the methods of the paper, that was not the primary aim of that study (the primary aim of the pre-registration was to specify specific hypothesis about the presentation order of image and text materials).

-This is to say that the interaction was no merely a post hoc idea.
+All of this is to say that the interaction was not merely a post hoc idea.
 We are happy to share the earlier pre-registration if that would be deemed helpful for the credibility of our hypotheses and findings.
 At the same time, we would not consider the interaction to be the sole contribution of this paper and we hope that it will not solely be evaluated on the basis of what the findings show in that regard.
-After all, we submitted this paper to SPPS because we hoped that its editors, reviewers, and readers would see the value in an inquiry that examines relevant theoretical questions – even if the data did not come out “sensational.”
+After all, we submitted this paper to SPPS because we hoped that its editors, reviewers, and readers would see the value in an inquiry that examines relevant theoretical and practical questions – even if the data did not come out “sensational.”